peppelinux/Django-Identity/README.md

 ## Todo

 #### django-saml-idp doesn't filter out attribute policy restrictions.
-djangosaml2idp.views needs to be turned into debugging mode.
+Implement attribute policy restrinctions at line 111 of views.py following pysaml2 approach.
-Implement attribute policy restrinctions at line 111 standing on pysaml2 approach (introduce this).
+Actually the only way to filter out attributes for each SP is omitting fields in SAML_IDP_SPCONFIG[SPNAME]['attribute_mapping'].
+It works but policies with attribute restrictions allow us to introduce regexp filter per for every field.

-Actually the only way to filter out attributes per SP is omitting fields in SAML_IDP_SPCONFIG[SPNAME]['attribute_mapping'].
+This is the code that should be extended:
 ````
     # Create Identity dict (SP-specific)
     sp_mapping = sp_config.get('attribute_mapping', {'username': 'username'})
     identity = processor.create_identity(request.user, sp_mapping)
 ````

-Also this code should be improved:
+Also this code should be improved.
+Check what's going on here and do a security assessment of all the IDP Signing capabilities.
 ````
 if "SigAlg" in request.session and "Signature" in request.session:
         _certs = IDP.metadata.certs(req_info.message.issuer.text, "any", "signing")